High-Throughput Screening Microscope

 • Plugin Interface: Data processing with external software utilizes a plugin interface.
 Advanced users can generate their own plugins.

-Screenshot of Plate-Viewer software, showing menus to data as images, stacks, or movies.
+Screenshot of the Plate-Viewer software, showing menus to data as images, stacks, or movies.

 Publications